ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 ##### Examples

-This response coming from jdbc needs to be converted by using a mapper.
+This response coming from JDBC needs to be converted by using a mapper.

 {% highlight java %}